Need help with your writing? In this article, we show you how to write persuasive and informative responses so you can ace Years 7 & 8!

 It doesn’t matter if your sentences don’t flow nicely or if you repeated a word five times in the last 3 lines.
 You will get a chance to fix it later.

-Also, don’t forget to include researched information when you are drafting.
+Also, don’t forget to include your research information when you are drafting.

 Editing happens AFTER you have written something.